scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 ### Type Class Instances

-The *instances* of a type class provide implementations for the types we care about, including standard Scala types and types from our domain model.
+The *instances* of a type class provide implementations for the types we care about, including types from the Scala standard library and types from our domain model.

 We define instances by creating concrete implementations of the type class and tagging them with the `implicit` keyword:

 ```tut:book
 final case class Person(name: String, email: String)